Aberdeen Pheasants: Origins

 Aberdeen has always been a baseball town with organized teams playing semi-professional ball as far back as the 1890s.
 The Dakota League was organized after World War I and offered Aberdeen fans their first taste of professional baseball, as Baseball Hall of Fame inductee Al Simmons played for Aberdeen in 1922.
 That league folded in 1922.
 After World War II another professional baseball team, the Aberdeen Pheasants, was organized in Aberdeen as part of the Northern League and had their inaugural season in 1947.

 Ben Siebrecht, owner of Siebrecht Florist and Greenhouse, was the president of a five-member board charged with the duties of organizing and operating that early Pheasants team.
 The board raised $25,000 by selling stock to local investors and were able to establish a working agreement with the St. Louis Browns as a source for players.
 That agreement survived the Browns' move to Baltimore and became the longest working agreement between major and minor league teams in baseball history lasting 26 years.

 Many big name players wore the Aberdeen Pheasants uniform at some time in their careers.
 Pitcher Don Larsen, famous for pitching a perfect game in the 1956 World Series as a New York Yankee, played for the Pheasants in 1947 and 1948.
 Bob Turley was a 1949 Pheasant prior to winning the Cy Young Award in 1958 as a New York Yankee.
 Tito Francona played on the 1953 Pheasants prior to playing on 8 different major league teams.
 He even married an Aberdeen girl, Roberta Jackson, at home plate prior to a home game.
 Earl Weaver managed the club for the 1959 season.
 Jim Palmer pitched for the Pheasants during the 1964 season.
-Earl Weaver and Jim Palmer are the only former Pheasants to be named to the baseball hall of fame.
-Dave Leonhard pitched for the 1963 and 1964 Pheasants and pitched for the Baltimore Orioles from 1967–1972.
+Earl Weaver and Jim Palmer are the only former Pheasants to be named to the Baseball Hall of Fame.
+Dave Leonhard pitched for the 1963 and 1964 Pheasants and pitched for the Baltimore Orioles from 1967 to 1972.
 Mark Belanger was also on the 1964 Pheasants and was eventually named the American League all-star shortstop in 1976 as an Oriole.
 Lou Piniella played for the 1964 team prior to moving to the majors that same season.
 Cal Ripken, Sr. was a manager of the Pheasants for the 1963–1966 season.

 The minor league Pheasants met their demise when the Northern League folded after the 1971 season.
 The remaining teams, who all folded, were the Aberdeen Pheasants, Sioux Falls Packers, St. Cloud Rox and Watertown Expos.